Elias-Ladenburger/Productivity-Extension/README.md

 A rule has the following format:
 ``When I visit [website] [* and condition] then [action].
 Where
-- ***website*** can be any regular expression that can be evaluated to a domain, subdomain or page (e.g. https://facebook.com/ and http*://facebook.\* and https://*.facebook.com are all valid expressions).
+- ***website*** is any string of characters that is contained by the website you want to block (*e.g. "LinkedIn", "facebook.com", "https://some-unproductive-website"*).
 - ***condition*** can be either one of the following:
 	- *empty* (condition is optional).
 	- *immediately*.